GuiSebax/aoc2025/README.md

 # ADVENT OF CODE 2025

-Hey guys, this repository has a lot of content for AOC 2025, where each day the problems were solved in different languages.
+Hey guys, this repository has a lot of content for AOC 2025, where each day the problems were solved in twelve different programming languages.